 Klassen's typology analysis is used to classify regions based on the economic performance of the aquaculture sector.
 Based on the study results, Riau Province is categorized as a region with great potential for aquaculture commodity development.
-Using Klassen's typology, Riau Province falls into the category of developing regions, which indicates that although some leading commodities have shown good results, there potential still great to increase productivity and competitiveness. following results of the Klassen typology analysis can be seen in Table 5:
+Using Klassen's typology, Riau Province falls into the category of developing regions, which indicates that although some leading commodities have shown good results, there potential to still great increase is productivity and competitiveness.
+The following results of the Klassen typology analysis can be seen in Table 5:

-Table 5.
+1 and Table 5.
 Klassen Typology Analysis.
 No Fishery Commodities Quadrant Description 1 Carp 3 Potential or can still grow rapidly 2 Pangas Catfish 1 Progressing and Growing Fast 3 Nile Tilapia 3 Potential or can still grow rapidly 5 Giant Goramy 3 Potential or can still grow rapidly 6 Catfish 1 Progressing and Growing Fast 7 Vaname Shrimp 3 Potential or can still grow rapidly 8 Milkfish 3 Potential or can still grow rapidly